 “I wanted to create an event where people would get a natural adrenaline rush, which is really hard to create,” she told me after the event, when I asked what her purpose was.
 “I realised something people are quite worried about is their appearance, especially with social media.
 I started trying to mix bringing people back into reality at the same time as pushing them out of their comfort zone.”

 The reality she’s referring to is the human body: all bodies are normal and natural.
-A wonderful sentiment, but one that’s difficult to appreciate when cult-induction alarm bells are blaring in the depths of your skull.
+A wonderful sentiment, but one that’s difficult to appreciate initially.
 “I don’t think this is a cult,” said a fellow guest when I mentioned the possibility.

 McMillan’s clear, King’s English accent cut through the room.